Updated 2023

 Terlingua - 40 Washington Ave

 Located on the east side of Portland, Terlingua is a cozy little restaurant that serves a combination of bbq meats and southwestern dishes.
 How can you go wrong there?
 Brisket tacos, tortilla soup, and ceviche tostada are some of the things you might see on the menu.

 Suggestion: Want to try it all?
 The Terlingua BBQ board for 2 to share includes a rotating combination of house smoked meats, jalapeno cornbread, pickles, slaw & chef's daily side.

 Duckfat - 43 Middle St.

-Don’t miss on one of Portland’s foodie staples, Duckfat.
+Don’t miss out on one of Portland’s foodie staples, Duckfat.
 The restaurant is known for its Belgian fries fried in duckfat, paninis, and gelato milkshakes.
 You’ll soon see why its dining room is often crowded.
 If you have a craving for those fries, you can grab a cone of them down at the Frite Shack on Washington Ave, located in Oxbow’s beer garden.

 Suggestion: To sample all the sauces you can dip your Duckfat fries in you can order a flight (my favorite is the Truffle Ketchup)!